 “The experience so wounded and terrified me, I could hardly wait to flee Mexico,” he said of the trip.
 “I had nightmares about dying and having to remain in the halls of the dead with those propped and wired bodies.”

-Bradbury then went home and immediately wrote "The Next In Line," a bone-chilling short story about malevolent supernatural forces.
+Bradbury then went home and immediately wrote The Next In Line, a bone-chilling short story about malevolent supernatural forces.

-In the 1850s, the world was gripped by an enormous cholera epidemic, causing death rates to spike across the globe.
-Guanajuato, for one, had run out of room in their underground cemeteries for all of the bodies that they were amassing and began interring them instead in newly made above-ground crypts.
+Guanajuato, several hours north of Mexico City, even began to run out of room in their underground cemeteries for all of the bodies.
+Instead, they stared interring them in newly made above-ground crypts.